American cuisine: Florida cuisine

-Certain portions of the South often have their own distinct subtypes of cuisine owing to local history and landscape.
-Floridian cuisine, for example, has a distinct way of cooking that includes different ingredients, especially south of Tampa and Orlando.
+Certain portions of the South often have their own distinct culinary subtypes owing to local history and landscape.
+Floridian cuisine, for example, has a distinct cooking style that features a range of ingredients, especially south of Tampa and in Orlando.

-Spain had control of the state until the early 19th century and used the southern tip as an outpost to guard the Spanish Main beginning in the 1500s, but Florida kept and still maintains ties with the Caribbean Sea, including the Bahamas, Haiti, Cuba, Puerto Rico, the Dominican Republic, and Jamaica.
+Spain controlled the state until the early 19th century and, beginning in the 1500s, used the southern tip as an outpost to guard the Spanish Main.
+Florida kept and still maintains ties with the Caribbean Sea, including the Bahamas, Haiti, Cuba, Puerto Rico, the Dominican Republic, and Jamaica.

-South of Tampa, there are and have been for a long time many speakers of Caribbean Spanish, Haitian French, Jamaican Patois, and Haitian Creole and each Caribbean culture has a strong hold on cooking methods and spices in Florida.
+South of Tampa, there are and have been for a long time many speakers of Caribbean Spanish, Haitian French, Jamaican Patois, and Haitian Creole, and each Caribbean culture has a strong hold on cooking methods and spices in Florida.
 In turn, each mixes and matches with the foodways of the Seminole tribe and Anglophone settlers.
 Thus, for almost 200 years, Floridian cooking has had a more tropical flavor than any other Southern state.

 Allspice, a spice originally from Jamaica, is an ingredient found in spice mixes in summer barbecues along with ginger, garlic, scotch bonnet peppers, sea salt, and nutmeg; in Floridian cooking this is often a variant of Jamaican jerk spice.
-Coconuts are grown in the areas surrounding Miami and are shipped in daily through its port for consumption of the milk, meat, and water of the coconut.
+Coconuts are grown in the areas surrounding Miami and are shipped daily through its port for the consumption of coconut milk, meat, and water.

-Bananas are not just the yellow Cavendish variety found in supermarkets across America: in Florida they are available as bananitos, colorados, plátanos, and maduros.
-The first of these is a tiny miniature banana only about 4–5 inches (10–13 cm) in length and it is sweet.
-The second has a red peel and an apple-like aftertaste, and the third and fourth are used as a starch on nearly every Caribbean island as a side dish, baked or fried: all of the above are a staple of Florida outdoor markets when in season and all have been grown in the Caribbean for almost 400 years.
+Bananas are not just the yellow Cavendish variety found in supermarkets across America: in Florida, they are available as bananitos, colorados, plátanos, and maduros.
+The first of these is a tiny banana, only about 4–5 inches (10–13 cm) long, and it is sweet.
+The second has a red peel and an apple-like aftertaste, and the third and fourth are used as a starch on nearly every Caribbean island as a side dish, baked or fried: all of the above are staples of Florida outdoor markets when in season, and all have been grown in the Caribbean for almost 400 years.

-Mangoes are grown as a backyard plant in Southern Florida and otherwise are a favorite treat coming in many different shapes in sizes from Nam Doc Mai, brought to Florida after the Vietnam War, to Madame Francis, a mango from Haiti.
+Mangoes are grown as a backyard plant in Southern Florida and otherwise are a favorite treat coming in many different shapes and sizes, from Nam Doc Mai, brought to Florida after the Vietnam War, to Madame Francis, a mango from Haiti.
 Sweetsop and soursop are popular around Miami, but nearly unheard of in other areas of the South.

-Citrus is a major crop of Florida, and features at many breakfast tables and many markets, with the height of the season near the first week of January.
-Hamlin oranges are the main cultivar planted, and from this crop the rest of the United States and to a lesser extent Europe gets orange juice.
+Citrus is a major crop in Florida and features on many breakfast tables and in many markets, with the height of the season near the first week of January.
+Hamlin oranges are the main cultivar planted, and from this crop, the rest of the United States and, to a lesser extent, Europe get orange juice.
 Other plantings include grapefruits, tangerines, clementines, limes, and even a few more rare ones, like Cara Cara navel oranges, tangelos, and the Jamaican Ugli fruit.
 Tomatoes, bell peppers, habanero peppers, and figs, especially taken from the Florida strangler fig, complete the produce menu.